AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

 The AEM author then will be able to drag and drop the Adobe Learning Manager component and configure accordingly.

-Captivate Prime component requires the configuration created in above step to be mapped to the Page.
+Learning Manager component requires the configuration created in above step to be mapped to the Page.
 Author can map the configuration by Editing Page Properties under **Advanced** > **Configuration** > **Cloud Configuration** and provide path of configuration.
-In this way, Author can create configurations for multiple Captivate Prime accounts and map each one to different Sites Page.
+In this way, Author can create configurations for multiple Learning Manager accounts and map each one to different Sites Page.
 If a configuration is not mapped to the Page, component will read the configuration from Parent Page recursively until it finds one.

 ## Learner {#learner}

 The learner can take the courses from within the page.

-To be able to access the Captivate Prime widget, Learner should be a logged in AEM user.
+To be able to access the Learning Manager widget, Learner should be a logged in AEM user.
 Also, property **email** should be present in "/profile" node of Learner's rep:User node.
-This email should be exactly same as the one present in Captivate Prime account.
+This email should be exactly same as the one present in Learning Manager account.

 The learner can take the courses from within the page.